 - Inefficient: Prepaid cards are less efficient than simply depositing with your own card because you must first purchase and fund the prepaid card before using that to deposit.

 - No withdrawals: The majority of prepaid cards may only be used to deposit.
 If you win money, you will most likely have to choose a different withdrawal method.

 Bank transfers send money straight from your bank account to your lottery account.
-This deposit method can take several forms such as electronic funds transfer (EFT), wire transfer and online bill pay service.
+This deposit method can take several forms: electronic funds transfer (EFT), wire transfer, and online bill pay service.

 Popular Bank Transfer Methods

 - Electronic Funds Transfer (EFT): An ETF can be initiated online by submitting your banking information and authorizing your bank to send a predetermined amount of money to your lottery site.